hapax/hapax.github.io/assets/bloch.md

 </head>
 </html>

-The sketch above represents the effect of different single-qubit noise channels on the Bloch sphere.
+The sketch below represents the effect of different single-qubit noise channels on the Bloch sphere.
 The white circle lies on the *y-z* plane, while green lies on *x-y*, and purple on *x-z*.